-VisiBroker supports the CORBA Portable Object Adapter (POA), which is a replacement to the Basic Object Adapter (BOA).
-The POA shares some of the same functionality as the BOA, such as activating objects, support for transient or persistent objects, and so forth.
-The POA also has additional functionality, such as the POA Manager and Servant Manager which create and manages instances of your objects.
+VisiBroker supports the CORBA Portable Object Adapter (POA), which is a replacement for the Basic Object Adapter (BOA).
+The POA shares some of the functionality of the BOA, such as activating objects, support for transient or persistent objects, and so forth.
+The POA also has additional functionality, such as POA Manager and Servant Manager, which create and manage instances of your objects.
 See "Using POAs" for more information.